theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

   </div>
 </form>

-Note that this is a high-level ideal comparator, real ones[^schmitt] require a little more work to use.
+Note that this is a high-level ideal comparator and real ones[^schmitt] require a little more work to use.

-The circuit can use a comparator to watch the output voltage of ramp generator and reset the circuit by turning on the transistor once the output is beyond the desired amplitude voltage.
-As the capacitor discharges, the output voltage will fall below the comparator's threshold voltage and it'll turn the transistor off- allowing the cycle to start over.
+You can add a comparator to watch the output voltage of ramp generator and reset the circuit by turning on the transistor once the output is beyond the desired amplitude voltage.
+When the transistor turns on, the capacitor discharges and the ramp generator's output voltage will eventually fall below the comparator's threshold voltage and it'll turn the transistor back off- allowing the cycle to start over.
 Take a look at this circuit and animation:

 ![A complete VCO](../static/juno/vco.png)